Islanders rally to beat Flyers 3-1 for 2-1 series lead

 TORONTO (AP) — Matt Martin and Leo Komarov scored in the second period as the New York Islanders rallied to beat the Philadelphia Flyers 3-1 on Saturday night, taking a 2-1 lead in their conference semifinal series.

-Anders Lee also scored, and Semyon Varlamov had 26 saves to rebound after a rocky Game 2 that saw him benched in the first period.
+Anders Lee also scored, and Semyon Varlamov had 26 saves to rebound after a rocky Game 2 that saw him benched in the first period in an overtime loss to the Flyers.

+“If you go back to the first 68 games of the regular season, he was very good after a loss and bounced back,” New York coach Barry Trotz said of his goalie.
+“I think the maturity of (Varlamov) as a pro shows in volumes, and it shows especially after losses.”

 The playoffs resumed after a two-day break to protest racial injustice, the latest twist in an unprecedented, pandemic-halted season.
 Game 4 is Sunday night.